benjiec/giraffe/README.md

 copyrighted by Addgene, and released under the MIT License.
 See LICENSE file.
 It is now maintained by Benjie Chen.

-The software is mostly divided into two parts.
-Giraffe is a set of Javascripts that visualize sequences and sequence features.
+The software is mostly divided into two parts: Giraffe and Hippo.
+Giraffe is a set of Javascripts that visualize sequences and sequence features, as well as a Django/Python program to detect ORFs and features from a sequence.
+You can use the Javascripts independently from the Django program as well.
 Hippo is a Django/Python frontend for NCBI Blast.

 Hippo and Giraffe can be used together to construct database of sequence features, detect features in plasmid sequences, and visualize the features on a plasmid map.

 Giraffe - Visualization